OlivierLD/raspberry-coffee/NMEA-mux-WebUI/small-server-extended/README.md

 - Can emit its own network
 - Two push-buttons for User Interface
 - One OLED Screen
-- Web UI - served from the same device - accessible from any browser, running on another device on the same network (cell-phone, tablet, laptop,...)
+- Web UI - served from the same device - accessible from any _browser_, running on another device on the same network (cell-phone, tablet, laptop,...)
+  - Depending on the device you want to reach the GUI from, we show here several Console options, for small screens, or bigger ones.
+    The server seems not to have any problem to serve such interfaces.
+  - We present here _**web**_ interfaces (HTML5, CSS3), in order _**not**_ to have to mess with any OS specific features (Android, iOS, etc).
+All you need is a recent browser, supporting HTML5 and CSS3.
+  - Android and iOS could certainly be supported, writing a client (REST client) should not be a problem.
+But why bother?
 - Optional BME280 (Temperature, pressure, humidity) and other sensors
 - File Logger (with WebUI, logged data can be downloaded from it)
 - Optional TCP forwarder
-- ... and more (WiP).
+- ... and more (WiP 🚧).

 This is a case study, using different hardware configurations to run the same software configurations (the NMEA Multiplexer).